postcss/postcss/docs/api.md

 * `opts (object) optional`: options.
   * `plugin (string)`: plugin name, that created this error.
     PostCSS will set it automatically.
+  * `word (string)`: a word inside a node’s string, that should be highlighted as source of error.

 See also [`Result#warn()`] for warnings.